NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 3. 4 scrap PCBs the same thickness as your board.
 4. 1 large putty knife
 5. 1 small putty knife
-6. Butcher paper
+6. Butcher or craft paper
 7. Gloves
 8. A magnifier
 9. Alcohol in a pump dispenser
 10. Kimwipes
 11. Compressed air
 12. Solder paste
+13. Gloves

 ### Preparing Your Space and Aligning Your Stencil

 You need a large, clear space to apply solder paste.

-1. It can be messy, so cover everything with a big sheet of paper.
+1. It can be messy, so cover everything with a big sheet of butcher or craft paper.
 2. Tape down your scrap PCBs so they will hold your board still.
 The PCB should be oriented so the stencil aligns with it in "portrait" orienation (tall rather than wide).
 3. Align your stencil with your board so the wholes line up perfectly with the pads.
 This must be very precise.
 4. Tape down the right edge of your stencil so you can easily lift it on and off your board like a page of a book.
 The tape should be on the right, and there should be clear space for the stencil to lay flat.